Before sending samples to chemical analyses, concur with the contact person on the matter.

 Contact persons: Kati Hakala tel.
 040 489 3404

-Evira performs investigations related with the composition and quality of feeds.
-Feeds are being analyzed for main components (water, dry matter, protein, fat, ash).
+Evira performs investigations related with the composition and quality of food.
+Food samples are being analyzed for main components (water, dry matter, protein, fat, ash).
+Samples are also analyzed for salt content, lactose, lactate, nitrite and micronutrients, fatty-acid composition, fat quality, cholesterol content, and biogenic amines, for example.
 These investigations are part of Evira’s operations as a national reference laboratory.

 Studies for pesticide monitoring and registration